 Step 7: Get a good night’s sleep, eat well in the morning, and be bold and confident that you’ll ready and successful.

 2. Screen Size and Aspect Ratio

-If your showing the presentation in a on a small screen or laptop, makes sure the minimal size of your visuals can be seen and read by everyone in the room.
-Remember, if you can’t see it, there’s no point to showing it.
+If you’re showing the presentation on a small screen or laptop, makes sure the minimal size of your visuals can be seen and read by everyone in the room.
+Remember, if you can’t see it, there’s no point in showing it.